-The health care provider will do an exam to look for:
+Your health care provider will do an exam to look for:

-Because pubic lice may cause an eye infection (blepharitis) in young children, eyelashes should be viewed with a high-powered magnifying glass.
+Because pubic lice may cause an eye infection in young children, eyelashes should be looked at with a high-powered magnifying glass.

 Teenagers with pubic lice may need to be tested for other sexually transmitted infections (STIs).